Learn about why it doesn’t necessarily work to use Gmail as a Helpdesk ticketing system and what are the best workarounds.

 - Lack of deliverables because your clients will have to wait longer for their problems to be solved.

-But on the other hand, making it up to date with what’s new technologically is quite simple.
-Helpdesk systems have been around for ages, and now you can even access all the great features from inside your inbox, so no need to new logins and passwords.
+But on the other hand, keeping up to date with what’s new technology is quite simple.
+Helpdesk systems have been around for ages, and now you can even access all the great features from inside your inbox, so no need for new logins and passwords.

-Adapting into a Gmail Helpdesk ticketing system helps out as an temporary solution, but for the long term your team will need something more functional and productive, so don’t take this technology or granted and check out for the best tool — which is the one your team is more capable of adapting to.
+Adapting to a Gmail Helpdesk ticketing system helps out as a temporary solution, but in the long term, your team will need something more functional and productive.

-Simplicity and centralization are key points when it comes to choosing this tool, so pay attention and don’t get the first one you see.
+Simplicity and centralization are key points when it comes to choosing a tool, so pay attention and don’t get the first one you see.
 Our recommendation is to utilize Drag to turn Gmail into a Helpdesk for your entire team.

 I hope this article was useful, let me know about other tips you have from your own experiences down in the comments below.
 Thanks for reading.